fluendo/flumes-fuse/README.md

 ## Setup

-Mount the corresponding `flume` database by running
+Mount the corresponding `flumes` database by running
 ```
-flume-fuse -s <MOUNT DIR>
+flumes-fuse -s <MOUNT DIR>
 ```

 ### Tree Mode
-You can navigate over `flume` files and read the fields and relationships
+You can navigate over `flumes` files and read the fields and relationships
 ![Tree mode example](rsc/tree-mode.svg)

 ### Search Mode
-You can navigate over `flume` files by generating queries in the filesystem through paths
+You can navigate over `flumes` files by generating queries in the filesystem through paths
 ![Tree mode example](rsc/search-mode.svg)